Noida Metro: Aqua Line extension from Noida Sector 51 to Knowledge Park V

-Botanical Garden to Noida Sector 142 PRT
+Aqua Line - branch line from Botanical Garden to Noida Sector 142

-"Noida Film City-Noida Sector 142 PRT": It is a Personal rapid transit (PRT) from the existing Botanical Garden metro station (Noida Film City and Amusement Park in Noida Sector 16-18) to the existing Noida Sec 142 along the Noida–Greater Noida Expressway.
-In 2023, the completed DPR has been sent for approval for 11.56 km line with the following 8 stations, are Botanical Garden, Noida Sector 44, Noida Office, Noida Sector 97, Noida Sector 105, Noida Sector 108, Noida Sector 93 and Panchsheel Balak Inter College.
+"Botanical Garden - Noida Sector 142" : In 2023, the Noida Metro Rail Corporation (NMRC) has submitted a Detailed Project Report (DPR) to the Noida and Greater Noida authorities for approval.
+The project contains a 11.56 km line from the existing Botanical Garden metro station to the existing Aqua Line's Noida Sector 142 station along the Noida–Greater Noida Expressway.
+The line will have 8 stations: Botanical Garden, Noida Sector 44, Noida Office, Noida Sector 97, Noida Sector 105, Noida Sector 108, Noida Sector 93, and Panchsheel Balak Inter College.

+The Union Cabinet approved the detailed project report and budget of ₹2,254 crore for the 11.56 KM Metro Link extension of the Aqua Line.
+Once this Metro corridor is built, it will facilitate interchange among the Delhi Metro’s Blue Line and Magenta Line, and Noida’s Aqua Line.

 Greater Noida - Noida Airport Metro

 "Greater Noida-Noida Airport Metro": from the existing Noida Sector 148 metro station on Noida Aqua Line to Noida International Airport is also proposed; and the Delhi Metro via the Faridabad–Ballabhgarh–Palwal–Jewar route.

 Ballabhgarh - Noida Airport Metro

 "Ballabhgarh-Noida Airport Metro": From Ballabhgarh metro station on Delhi Metro Violet Line to Palwal and Jewar Airport.